 Zhushan "Mandy" Li

-assistant professor, educational research, measurement, and evaluation
+associate professor, educational research, measurement, and evaluation

 Ph.D., Psychometrics, University of Illinois at Urbana-Champaign